kb-elmo/SofleCase/README.md

 Just using one of the files and mirroring it in your slicer will not work.
 The holes for the TRRS cable are in slightly different locations on the two sides.
 - The reset switch on both sides of the board should ideally be mounted on the bottom of the PCB.
-That way you can press the button through the hole in the bottom of the case without having to disassemble the board.
+That way you can press the button through the hole in the bottom of the case without having to disassemble the entire board.
 - The included knob is designed for the Alps EC11E15244G1 encoder.
 If you are using a different model you might have to use a different knob for your board.
 - The cutouts in the bottom pieces are meant for RGB strips.